Florida Approved

 Smart Price$29.99

 Taking your Permit Exam online offers many benefits.
 For starters, it can be taken from anywhere with an internet connection at any time, allowing you to fit it into your schedule.
-Furthermore, the online exam format makes it easier for potential drivers to study and prepare for the exam and reduces the stress of taking the exam in person at a local DHSMV office.
+Furthermore, the online exam format makes it easier for potential drivers to study and prepare for the exam and reduces the stress of taking the exam in person.
 Also, the exam is available in multiple languages, including Arabic, Chinese, English, Haitian, Russian, and Spanish, allowing individuals who prefer to take the test in their native language the ability to do so.
 However, taking the exam online is only available for new drivers under 18.
 Older drivers will need to take the test in person per Florida requirements.

 Obtaining a driver's license may seem daunting at first, but it is pretty simple once broken down into individual steps.
 With some preparation and careful attention to detail, you should have no trouble earning your license.